RanitManik/frontendmentor-challenges/FrontendMentor01—Blog-preview-card/README.md

 ### The challenge

-Users should be able to:
-build out [this blog preview ](design/active-states.jpg)card and get it looking as close to the design as possible.
+Your challenge is to build out [this blog preview ](design/active-states.jpg)card and get it looking as close to the design as possible.

+You can use any tools you like to help you complete the challenge.
+So if you've got something you'd like to practice, feel free to give it a go.
+Your users should be able to:

+- See hover and focus states for all interactive elements on the page Download the starter code and go through the README.md file.
+This will provide further details about the project.
+The style-guide.md file is where you'll find colors, fonts, etc.

 ### Screenshot